 Patient and family histories may be obtained with the assistance of patient screening questionnaires, or by your medical or nursing assistants.
 You must review and supplement these histories at the time of the patient's examination.
 Include age appropriate questions to elicit history of risk-taking behavior.

 You are encouraged to use screening/trigger questionnaires with all your patients, especially your adolescent patients, to improve the reliability of history taking, and your documentation of screening and counseling.
-Downloadable forms are available at: www.ama-assn.org/ama/pub/category/1980.html.

 History taking includes:

 Prenatal to 5th Birthday